About not for profit funding requirements

 - be aware of their school's obligations

-- implement compliant approaches in their school.
+- implement compliant practices in their school.

 This includes (but is not limited to) the governing body or school executive.